tarekziade/blog/entries/molotov.rst

-Thanks to Richard, Chris, Mike and others - my Mozilla QA teammates, I had some great feedback to create the tool, and I think it's almost ready for being used by more folks - it stills need to mature, but the design is settled, and it works well already.
+Thanks to Richard, Chris, Mike and others - my Mozilla QA teammates, I had some great feedback to create the tool, and I think it's almost ready for being used by more folks - it stills need to mature, and the docs to improve but the design is settled, and it works well already.

+I've pushed a release at PyPI and plan to push a first stable final release this month once the test coverage is looking better & the docs are polished.

+But I think it's ready for a bit of community feedback.
 That's why I am blogging about it today -- if you want to try it, help building it here are a few links: